otzhora/Plans/study_plan.md

 1. Algorithmic toolbox finished [X]

 15.11 -- demo 3

 1. Average typing speed 60 wpm on any text
-1. Data Structures course 4 weeks
+2. Data Structures course 3 weeks
-1. Part on sklearn on Hands-on ml
+3. Part on sklearn on Hands-on ml
-1. Tech plan for bot
+4. Tasks for uni
-1. Custom questions in bot and logging of standups
+5. Kaggle's micro-courses

 ** Not written yet **